Saugat2002/mcp-for-google-calender-and-gmail/README.md

 ### Google OAuth setup

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
-2. Create a project and enable Calendar API and Gmail API
+2. Create a project and select it.
-3. Create OAuth 2.0 credentials
+3. Goto API and Services < Enabled API and Services and enable Calendar API, Gemini API and Gmail API.
-4. Set authorized redirect URI to `http://localhost:8000/auth/google/callback`
+4. Go to OAuth Consent Screen and set it up (Select the External Option).
-5. Download credentials as `gcp-oauth.keys.json` in the backend folder
+5. Then, click on create Oauth Client, use type as Web Application and add `http://localhost:8000/auth/google/callback` this in Authorized Redirect URLs and create the client.
-6. The json should be in format:
+5. Download credentials json file.
+The json should be in format:
     ```
     {
     "installed": {